What does it mean to be a barista?

 Pay by state

-Several states paid lower average wages ranging from $8 to $8.50 an hour – these included West Virginia, South Carolina, Tennessee, Mississippi, Kansas, Oklahoma, Chicago, and Wyoming.
+Several states paid lower average wages ranging from $8 to $8.50 an hour, including West Virginia, South Carolina, Tennessee, Mississippi, Kansas, Oklahoma, Chicago, and Wyoming.

 Initial pay

-As per the BLS, baristas who aren’t dependent on tips typically start their work making minimum wage.
-The federal minimum wage is $7.25 an hour, in 32 states.
-But 18 states, as well as DC, have greater minimum wage requirements.
+According to the BLS, baristas who aren’t dependent on tips typically start making minimum wage.
+The federal minimum wage is $7.25 an hour in 32 states.
+However, 18 states, as well as DC, have greater minimum wage requirements.

-For instance, Rhode Island and Michigan need to start at a minimum wage of $7.40 an hour.
+For instance, Rhode Island and Michigan must start at a minimum wage of $7.40 an hour.
 Those who work in Washington, the focal point of modern American coffee shops, would be given a substantial minimum wage of $9.04 an hour.

 Job outlook

-With all that said and done, it now times for you to pick the right barista school and start learning.
-Cheap barista courses may seem reasonable to those on a tight budget, but try to go for a course that is reasonably priced yet comprehensive.
+With all that said and done, it is now time for you to pick the right barista school and start learning.
+Cheap barista courses may seem reasonable to those on a tight budget, but try to go for a reasonably priced yet comprehensive course.